 In December, Facebook announced a new business direction – wanting time spent on Facebook to be more meaningful, with a particular focus on interaction with others, rather than passive browsing.
-This is supported by academic research (funded by Facebook) into the impact of social networks on personal well-being and mental health.
+Academic research supports this (funded by Facebook) into the impact of social networks on personal well-being and mental health.
 The apparent message: Facebook values the well-being of its personal users over its business customers.

 However, a few weeks later, Instagram (owned by Facebook since 2012) started allowing businesses to drastically increase their publishing volume by allowing automated scheduling.
 The upshot being that posts from business profiles will soon, inevitably, outnumber personal posts, and thereby reduce the number of meaningful interactions…